Jawert/Udacity-AI-Programming-with-Python-Nanodegree/README.md

 For the second project I utilized all of the skills that I learned in the program to create a neural network from scratch that could identify flower species.
 The code for both projects can be found in this repository.

+## Completion and Certification Date
+I successfully completed this project and was awarded a certificate of completion on July 1st, 2020.